id-Software/DOOM-3-BFG/README.txt

 	scene independent cascaded shadow mapping.
-	The implementation is very fast with single taps (400 fps average per scene on a GTX 660 ti OC) however I defaulted it to 16 taps so the shadows look really good which should you give stable 100 fps on todays hardware.
+	The implementation is very fast with single taps (400 fps average per scene on a GTX 660 ti OC) however I defaulted it to 16 taps so the shadows look really good which should give you stable 100 fps on todays hardware (2014).

 	The shadow filtering algorithm is based on Carmack's research which was released in the original Doom 3 GPL release draw_exp.cpp.